secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Setup/Connecting using VPN.md

 10.129.0.0      10.10.14.1      255.255.0.0     UG        0 0          0 tun0
 192.168.1.0     0.0.0.0         255.255.255.0   U         0 0          0 eth0
 ```
-- Here can see that the 10.129.0.0/16 network used for HTB Academy machines is accessible via the `tun0` adapter via the 10.10.14.0/23 network.
+- Here, the 10.129.0.0/16 network, intended for HTB Academy machines, can be accessed by the `tun0` adapter via the 10.10.14.0/23 network.